maximilien/i18n4go/README.md

-  -p                        to generate standard .po files for translation -e                        [optional] the JSON file with strings to be excluded, defaults to excluded.json if present -dry-run                  [optional] prevents any output files from being created
+  -p                        to generate standard .po files for translation -e                        [optional] the JSON file with strings to be excluded, defaults to excluded.json if present -meta                     [optional] create a *.extracted.json file with metadata such as: filename, directory, and positions of the strings in source file
+  -dry-run                  [optional] prevents any output files from being created